tek/proteome/readme.md

 `ProGrepOptIn(path, options, pattern)` combines the last two.

-The function `ProGrepList(path, options, pattern)` returns a list of dictionaries with the results.
+The function `ProGrepList(pattern, path, options)` returns a list of dictionaries with the results.

 ## Configuration